Haseeb1604/Food-Inventory-Managment-in-Cpp/README.md

 - vector

 ## How to Use
-To use this program, clone this repository and run the main.cpp file using a C++ compiler.
+To use this program, clone this repository and run the &quot;main.cpp&quot; file using a C++ compiler.
 The main() function contains sample code to demonstrate the functionality of the program.